zanac/pyHPSU/README.md

 and publish to the topic

-  PREFIX / STATUSTOPIC / <hpsu-command-name>
+  PREFIX / <hpsu-command-name>

-publishing to COMMANDTOPIC with value '' or 'read' results in property red from hpsu and published to STATUSTOPIC publishing to COMMANDTOPIC with another value results in pyHPSU trying to change that value on specified hpsu property
+publishing to COMMANDTOPIC with value '' or 'read' results in property red from hpsu and published to mqtt (same topics used by mqtt output plugin) publishing to COMMANDTOPIC with another value results in pyHPSU trying to change that value on specified hpsu property and than re-reading the same property and publishing the obtained value

 e.g.
   configuration file (e.g. /etc/pyHPSU/pyhpsu.conf)